csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 The following student outcomes are to be supported by this coursework:

 2. An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs.

 3. An ability to communicate effectively with a range of audiences.

+4. Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 ## Objectives and Tasks